 The service is targeted for release in July 2017.
-HDA and ValueCentric will have pricing and subscription information available in coming weeks and some of this will also be shared at upcoming industry events as well as through the inquiry process.
+HDA and ValueCentric will have pricing and subscription information available in coming weeks, some of this information will also be shared at upcoming industry events.
+You can also contact Origin here.

 Yes.
 There will be a one-time implementation fee (that includes setup and training) and an annual subscription fee for data contributors (manufacturers, 3PLs, re-packagers), and data consumers (distributors and other downstream trading partners).
-The cost is competitive and commensurate with a company’s data volume that is provided or consumed.
+The cost is competitive and commensurate with the data volume a company provides or consumes.